KaiqueS/Social_Choice_Theory-Basic_Framework/README.md

 Implement Condorcert Paradox - done, but needs improvement.

 Implement Arrow's Impossibility Theorem - under revision.
+|
+|-> Pareto: done.
+Generate a SCRank, check if any alternative that is unanimously chosen beats every other alternative
+            in the Social Ordering generated through the procedure

+ -> IIA: almost done.
+Generate, for a given set X of alternatives, all permutations for it.
+Then generate all possible
+         PreferenceMatrixes from all combinations of those permutations.
+Aggregate every profile in each PMatrix and check whether or not the relation between any x, y in any profile is preserved under the aggregation procedure.

+ -->     ALTERNATIVE IMPLEMENTATION: instead of generating all permutations, create a PMatrix and handle only those
+                                     profiles in it.
+Check whether the latter conditions hold or not.

+ -> Non-Dictatorship:

+ -->     first proposal of implementation: Sen's proof.
+Find, recursively, decisive sets, until one of cardinality = 1
+                                           is found.
+This will be the dictator.

+ -->     second proposal of implementation: find ALL decisive sets.
+Check whether the smallest of those has cardinality
+                                            equal to 1.
+If not, then there is no dictator.

 Implement Social Choice Graph Algorithms( only majorities are implemented until now )